inspheric/nova-defaultable-fields/README.md

     ]);
 });
 ```

+*Note:* If you are using `extend()` as above, the basic defaulting functionality of this package is completely overridden, so you must ensure that your own callback sets the field's value correctly.
+This is usually done by setting the `'value'` meta key, but your field may differ, or may need additional meta keys to be set (such as `'belongsToId'` in the case of a `BelongsTo` field).

 You can pass an array of field types as the first argument to use the same callback on all of them, i.e.